 Just as rapid weight gain can cause stretch marks, rapid weight loss can too.
 Drastically dropping pounds can pull the fat stored around the skin quickly.
 This can result in skin sags.
 Sags can make the skin pull and stretch, even though the weight is going down.
 The added pressure of sags on the skin can cause stretch marks everywhere.
 And when you are losing weight drastically, the vitamins and nutrients may not be at the level they should be, resulting in dry and damaged skin.
 Try to lose weight slowly and maintain good health.

 Certain Medical Conditions also predispose a body to have stretch marks.
 These conditions cannot be helped, but if you have one, you know you will need to take extra measures to ensure you do not have excessive stretch marks on your body.

 Cushing’s Syndrome is a hormonal disorder that affects the entire body.
 This hormonal imbalance causes the skin to be thin and weak.
 Weak and thin skin is prone to stretch marks, which is also common in people who suffer from Cushing’s disease.
 There isn’t much to do to prevent the stretch marks, except take as good of care of your skin as possible.
 The doctors will prescribe medicine to relieve many symptoms, but your skin will need moisturizers and plenty of vitamins to stay strong.

 #34 Topical Corticosteroid Overuse

 This medicine is a steroid placed on the outside of the skin to treat certain skin disorders.
 Too much use can be a bad thing.
-Overuse causes the collagen to break down prematurely.
+Overuse causes collagen to break down prematurely.
 And by now, we know that collagen is the main thing that prevents stretch marks.
-To help this vicious cycle in your body takes lots of vitamins and collagen building supplements.
+To help this vicious cycle in your body take lots of vitamins and collagen-building supplements.